Do you ever go for the banana bread when buying a pastry, thinking that it has to be healthier since it has bananas, right?

 - 3 tsp Apple Cider Vinegar

 - Preheat oven to 350 F. Make your flax-eggs by combining the ground flaxseed and water in a small bowl.
 Mix together and set aside.
 In a larger bowl mash your bananas with a fork or potato masher.

-- Add the melted butter, milk, vanilla, apple cider vinegar and sugar.
+- Add the melted butter, milk, vanilla, apple cider vinegar, flax-eggs and sugar.
 Mix until everything is combined.
 Now, add the baking soda, baking powder and salt.
 Mix that together and then add the oat flour.